Flute workshop

 Another cause is players consuming sweet drinks or food before they play the flute.
 Stickiness seems to follow soon afterwards!
 To prevent this clean your teeth, or at least have a drink of water before playing after eating sweet things.

-Probably the best way to clean the surface of a pad relatively safely is to use lighter fluid on a cigarette paper:
+Probably the best way to clean the surface of a pad relatively safely is to use lighter fluid on a specialist pad cleaning paper:

-1. Buy a can of lighter fluid and some cigarette papers from any good newsagent.
+1. Buy a can of lighter fluid and some pad cleaning papers.
 Make sure you buy lighter fluid, not gas.

 You should find that now the pad is not sticking, or at least the noise is reduced.